daattali/beautiful-jekyll/_drafts/how-to-create-a-perfect-daily-routine.md

 * Routines are calming and comforting.
 * Routines ensure enough time for what energizes you.

-  _-benefits of having routines are from the_ [_Real Simple blog_](https://www.realsimple.com/work-life/life-strategies/benefits-of-routines)
+  _-above benefits of having routines are from the_ [_Real Simple blog_](https://www.realsimple.com/work-life/life-strategies/benefits-of-routines)

 ## ![A woman sitting at a table with her planner.](/uploads/how-to-create-a-perfect-daily-routine-shm.jpg "How to Create a Perfect Daily Routine SHM")